Documentation v2.1

 const client = new SplitSMS({

-apiKey: process.env.SPLITSMS_API_KEY,
+apiKey: process.env.SPLITSMS_API_KEY!,

-baseUrl: "https://splitsms.com",
+baseUrl: "https://www.splitsms.com",

 });